Paul Kreppel: Television and other work

 In 1979, Kreppel moved to Los Angeles to become the memorable waitress-harassing pianist, Sonny Mann, of It's a Living.
 He starred in all 120 episodes, and also directed some episodes.
 Kreppel, along with Gail Edwards, the late Marian Mercer, and the late Barrie Youngfellow, were the only four who lasted through the show's network and syndicated runs.

 He was a semi-regular celebrity guest on the 1980s versions of the game show Pyramid, and also made celebrity appearances on Hollywood Squares, Win, Lose or Draw, Body Language, Blackout, and The New Liar's Club.

 During the 1990s, he returned to theatre and starred in the musical revue of the Allan Sherman song, "Hello Muddah, Hello Fadduh!"
 In addition, he starred in Jerome Robbins' Broadway on its national tour.

 Kreppel was the voice of Apollo Blue in Jetsons: The Movie, and guest-starred in and directed other television shows, including appearing as Jackie's dad in That '70s Show.
 He appeared off Broadway for more than a year in the one-man show My Mother's Italian, My Father's Jewish and I'm in Therapy.

 Community work

 Kreppel has served on the Council of Actors' Equity Association and as a board member of the Screen Actors Guild.
-He is active in arts education as a professional arts educator, and as a member of the board of directors of Enrichment Works, a not-for-profit that provides curriculum-based theatre for schools in Southern California.
+He is active in arts education as a professional arts educator for LA's Reprise, and as the vice president and one of the three member Executive Leadership Team of Enrichment Works, a not-for-profit that provides curriculum-based theatre for schools in Southern California.
+Paul has also created and co-created benefits for The Entertainment Community Fund(formerly The Actors Fund) and Orphaned Starfish Foundation.

 Recent projects

-Among other projects, Kreppel directed and produced with his partner in WetRock Entertainment, Ms. Murphy Cross, Jay Johnson: The Two and Only, for which he won a 2007 Tony Award for best special theatrical event.
+Among other projects, Kreppel directed and produced with his partner in WetRock Entertainment, Ms. Murphy Cross, Jay Johnson: The Two and Only, for which he won a 2007 Tony Award for Best Special Theatrical Event.